Find Affordable College Courses

 Buffalo, NY

-University at Buffalo did quite well in this year’s ranking of the most popular places for social work students to get a master’s degree.
-It came in at #6 on the list.
-University at Buffalo is a fairly large public school located in the large suburb of Buffalo.
+University at Buffalo landed the #6 spot in the 2023 rankings for the most popular master’s degree social work programs.
+University at Buffalo is a very large public school located in the suburb of Buffalo.

 About 89% of the students majoring in social work at the school are women while 11% are male.